Analysis | How to fix democracy: Move beyond the two-party system, experts say

 Parties also represent smaller slices of the electorate in multiparty systems, which incentivizes cross-party cooperation to create legislative majorities.
 This tends to foster moderation.
 “As a general rule, when a wider range of parties gets representation in the legislature, it’s hard to form a majority governing coalition that doesn’t include the political center,” Drutman wrote.
 As a result, moderate candidates are empowered and the extreme elements are banished to the fringe.

 It also creates more stability in government, according to Drutman.
 In our current system, he said, “you have these wild swings back and forth” as Democrats and Republicans trade control of Congress and the White House, undoing the previous majority’s work each time.
-“In a proportional system the coalitions shift over time, but they’re unlikely to shift that dramatically.”
+“In a proportional system, the coalitions shift over time, but they’re unlikely to shift that dramatically.”

 Overall, Stokes said, “The main benefit [of a proportional system] would be the quality of representation — a better match between constituent opinion and government action.”